 I only have a few quick tips to making this classic prawn cocktail recipe as it’s super easy and should come together in less than 30 minutes.

-I boil the prawns in a large pot, even if I’m only doing a small number of prawns, so I can be certain they’ve floating to the top and are ready.
-Then I quickly scoop them out using a slotted spoon, as they can over-cook very quickly.
+Boil the prawns in a large pot, even if you’re only doing a small number of prawns, so you can be certain when they’re floating to the top and are ready.
+Then quickly scoop them out using a slotted spoon, as they can over-cook very quickly.
 I then drop them into a bowl of iced water so they stop cooking.

 Remove the heads and shells at this point, but leave tails on 2-3 prawns per bowl so you can arrange them attractively.
 I usually opt for two prawns if prepping prawn cocktails for two of us but you could go for three.